pdlfs/deltafs-umbrella/README.cray.md

 ```bash
 module load PrgEnv-intel  # Or module load PrgEnv-gnu
 ```
+If you are attempting to compile OFI (libfabrics) on the Cray, you cannot use the Intel compiler (PrgEnv-intel) because it lacks support for atomics that ofi requires.
+To resolve this, use the GNU compiler (you may need to "module swap PrgEnv-intel PrgEnv-gnu").

 Now, load a few addition modules needed by deltafs umbrella.
 ```bash
 module load boost  # needed by mercury rpc